StrangePan/Website/content/projects.md

 # Projects

 Here you can find a respository of past and active projects of mine.
-Most are little more than experiments or simple programs, but each is an attempt at learning something new.
+Each is an experiment in something new.

 Enjoy.